colinux/php-resque/lib/Redisent/README.markdown

     }
     echo "</ul>";

-Be aware that Redis error responses will be wrapped in a RedisException class and thrown, so do be sure to use proper coding techniques.
+Be aware that Redis error responses will be wrapped in a Redisent_Exception class and thrown, so do be sure to use proper coding techniques.

 ## Clustering your servers